Why is attracting orioles so fun and exciting?

 - Baltimore Oriole: The most common oriole in the eastern USA.
 Summer range is most of the USA and southern Canada east of the Rocky Mountains.
 They spend winters in Florida and Central America.

-- Orchard Oriole: Summer range is the USA east of the Rocky Mountains.
+- Orchard Oriole: The summer range is the USA east of the Rocky Mountains.
 Spends its winters in Central America.

 - Bullocks Oriole: The most common oriole in the western USA.
 Their summer range is west of the Rocky Mountains.
 Spends winters in Central America.

-2. How long will it take for orioles to start visiting my backyard?
+#2.
+How long will it take for orioles to start visiting my feeders?

 Unfortunately, this question is impossible to answer.